Stigma

 Truth:

-Psychiatric and substance use disorders are medical conditions that are experienced by 1 in 3 of us at some point in our lives.
+Psychiatric conditions are medical conditions that are experienced by 1 in 3 of us at some point in our lives.
 They are more severe and persistent than temporary emotions.

 Misconception: